a-lud/gene_capture/README.md

 This is a simple pipeline that aligns gene capture data to a transcriptome reference file (Trinity), generating a consensus 'gene sequence' at the other end.

+## Installing the pipeline

+To install the pipeline, log into Phoenix and run the following

+`$ git clone git@github.com:a-lud/gene_capture.git`

+This will download this repository into the directory where you execute this code.
+I recommend making a `tools` directory or something similar in your fast directory on Phoenix.

 ## Requirements

 This pipeline requires Python and a few of its libraries.
 I've included an example of how to install this pipeline in a contained environment below with all required software.